wombleton/gitlaw-nz/acts/R/Reserves and Other Lands Disposal Act 1980.md

 ##### 14 Otago University endowment lands

-*   Whereas a scheme for sale of certain land held by the University of Otago as an endowment for the University is provided for in [section 16][33] of the Reserves and Other Lands Disposal Act 1977: And whereas it is desired to amend the scheme, by removing a provision that allows a reduction in the purchase price to be made where more than 25% of the purchase price is paid as a deposit, by providing for arbitration on the purchase price of land sold under the scheme, by providing for a reduction in the purchase price to be made in recognition of the value of the lessees' goodwill in the leases of the land, and by empowering the Land Settlement Board to determine the date as at which the determinations of the purchase price and goodwill are to be made: Be it therefore enacted as follows:
+*   Whereas a scheme for sale of certain land held by the University of Otago as an endowment for the University is provided for in [section 16][33] of the Reserves and Other Lands Disposal Act 1977:

+    And whereas it is desired to amend the scheme, by removing a provision that allows a reduction in the purchase price to be made where more than 25% of the purchase price is paid as a deposit, by providing for arbitration on the purchase price of land sold under the scheme, by providing for a reduction in the purchase price to be made in recognition of the value of the lessees' goodwill in the leases of the land, and by empowering the Land Settlement Board to determine the date as at which the determinations of the purchase price and goodwill are to be made:

-    (1), (2) _Amendment(s) incorporated in the [Act(s)][33]_.
+    Be it therefore enacted as follows:

+    (1) [Section 16(4)][33] of the Reserves and Other Lands Disposal Act 1977 is hereby amended by repealing paragraphs (c) and (d), and substituting the following paragraph:

+    > *   "(c) the licence shall be for such period as may be fixed by the Council of the University, being not less than 10 years and not greater than 20 years, commencing on the 1 January or the 1 July next following the date of the licence:"
+    >
+    >

+    (2) [Section 16][33] of the Reserves and Other Lands Disposal Act 1977 is hereby amended by repealing subsections (6) and (7), and substituting the following subsections:

+    > *   "(6) Where the District Field Officer declines to confirm the purchase price determined by the registered valuer under subsection (5), the purchase price shall be fixed by arbitration in accordance with the provisions of the Arbitration Act 1908\.
+    >
+    > *   "(7) For the purposes of such arbitration subsection (6) shall be deemed to be a submission within the meaning of the Arbitration Act 1908 and the reference shall be deemed to be to 2 arbitrators, 1 to be a registered valuer appointed by the Council of the University, and the other to be a registered valuer appointed by the Director-General of Lands.
+    >
+    > *   "(7A) The purchase price of any land to be sold under this section shall be reduced by the value (if any) of the purchaser's goodwill in any lease held by him over that land, as determined by the Commissioner of Crown Lands, Dunedin.
+    >
+    > *   "(7B) Every determination of a purchase price or of goodwill under subsection (5) or subsection (6) or subsection (7A) shall be made as at a date determined by the Land Settlement Board, being a date not later than the date on which the agreement to sell the land is entered into under subsection (1)."
+    >
+    >

 ##### 15 Otago Harbour Board

-*   Whereas the land to which this section relates was reclaimed by the Otago Harbour Board in or about 1917: And whereas the land has not been vested in the Board nor in any other person: And whereas the Board has purported to grant leases of some of the land: And whereas it is expedient that the land be vested in the Board and that the validity of the leases granted by the Board be confirmed: Be it therefore enacted as follows:
+*   Whereas the land to which this section relates was reclaimed by the Otago Harbour Board in or about 1917:

+    And whereas the land has not been vested in the Board nor in any other person:

+    And whereas the Board has purported to grant leases of some of the land:

+    And whereas it is expedient that the land be vested in the Board and that the validity of the leases granted by the Board be confirmed:

+    Be it therefore enacted as follows:

     (1) The land to which this section relates is hereby vested in the Otago Harbour Board.